All Episodes

 Some insane amount of money or billion dollars was used to support the efforts of Hezbollah.

-And why do you why do people believe that if you're just nicer to the people that are burning your flag and chanting death to America and burning the Israeli flag and chanting death to Israel, that if you give them money and you kiss their ass, that somehow they're gonna come around and really begin to like us and change their evil ways.
+And why do people believe that if you're just nicer to the people that are burning your flag and chanting death to America and burning the Israeli flag and chanting death to Israel, that if you give them money and you kiss their ass, that somehow they're going to come around and really begin to like us and change their evil ways?

 At the point this guy has nuclear weapons married with intercontinental ballistic missile technology, the minute that he can reach the continental United States, we don't have any more good options on the table at that point.

-And then if we do that, then he retaliates against South Korea, and then Pyongyang, and then he retaliates against uh Japan, and then he hits Guam, and then he tries to hit the continental United States.
+And then if we do that, then he retaliates against South Korea and then Pyongyang, and then he retaliates against Japan, and then he hits Guam, and then he tries to hit the continental United States.

 You know, there's a lot of danger here.